 Important Dates for the Bracebrish family

 This web page shows only a small excerpt of our Bracebrish research.
-Another 72 words (5 lines of text) are included under the topic Early Bracebrish History in all our PDF Extended History products and printed products wherever possible.
+Another 72 words (5 lines of text) covering the years 1428, 1428, 1590, 1547, 1553, 1558 and 1562 are included under the topic Early Bracebrish History in all our PDF Extended History products and printed products wherever possible.

 Bracebrish Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Bracebrish include Bracebridge, Bracebrigg, Brasbridge and others.

 Early Notables of the Bracebrish family (pre 1700)

 Another 61 words (4 lines of text) are included under the topic Early Bracebrish Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bracebrish family

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Bracebrish were among these contributors, for they have been located in early North American records: one of the first settlers, an unknown pioneer whose family rose to great stature in early Canada, naming the town of Bracebridge in Ontario.